mitzsch/plex-media-player/README.md

 ### Downloading and installing Qt

-If your distro provides a Qt 5.9.5 package, try to use it.
-Otherwise, download a supported Qt version from qt.io.
+Download the Qt installer from qt.io and install a supported Qt version.

 On Windows and OSX, you can omit the ``-DQTROOT`` argument to use the Qt built by Plex.
 (Untested whether this works reliably.)